2017 General Teacher Preparation Policy

 The state's approval process for teacher preparation programs should hold programs accountable for the quality of the teachers they produce.
 This goal was reorganized in 2017.

-Minimum Standards of Performance: North Carolina sets meaningful minimum standards of performance for one category of data that programs must report.
-For program approval, the state requires evidence that during the two preceding consecutive years, 95 percent of graduates employed by public schools have earned a continuing license.
+Minimum Standards of Performance: North Carolina sets meaningful minimum standards of performance for many categories of data that programs must report.
+Commendably, one data point necessary for program approval requires programs to provide evidence that during the two preceding consecutive years, 95 percent of graduates employed by public schools have earned a continuing license.